This post describes steps to change or adjust the encryption level for file sharing in Windows 11.

 On the Network & internet > Advanced network settings pane, under More settings, select the Advanced sharing settings tile to expand.

-On the Network & internet > Advanced network settings > Advanced sharing settings pane, select the All networks tile to expand.
+Select the All networks tile to expand on the Network & internet > Advanced network settings > Advanced sharing settings pane.

 Then choose the encryption level for File sharing connections as highlighted below: